Summer Cocktails with David Kaplan

 What makes a perfect summer cocktail in your opinion?

-DK: There are summer cocktails for every situation or mood.
+David Kaplan: There are summer cocktails for every situation or mood.
 If it gets chilly in the evenings, there are times when an Old Fashioned or an OF variation hits the spot.
 On warm summer days, I usually prefer something simple and refreshing; hard to turn down crisp rosé, frozé, a spritz of any kind, negroni sbagliato, or a frozen negroni for that matter, a paloma or margarita, or anything sessionable.
 There’s also nothing wrong with an insanely cold beer at the end of the day.